typohnebild/numpy-vs-mir/README.md

 [likwid](https://github.com/RRZE-HPC/likwid), which allow a more fine grain measurement.
 But it would be necessary to provide a interface, especially for D, that it can be used in the benchmarks.

+### Another meaningful Heading

+We compared the different implementations and setups on this benchmark.
+We create problems in size of 64, 128, 192, ..
+1216, 1280, 1408, 1536, ..., 2432,
+2560, 2816, ..., 3840, 4096.
+And solved the with a multigrid W-cycle with 2
+pre- and postsmoothing steps up to an epsilon of 1e-3.
+For each permutation of the setup option a run was done 3 times.

 ## Results